10 Brilliant Mascara Tips From Celebrity Makeup Artists

 The usual swipe-on-and-go move will work in a pinch.
 But for truly amazing lashes, Gucci Westman, the makeup artist behind the clean beauty brand Westman Atelier, has a little move that gets mascara all the way around each strand.
 “I like to start at the root of the lash and swivel my way up, moving the brush back and forth horizontally,” she says.
 “I generally start in the middle and then work my way outwards.”

 3. Layer Up

-Sir John, Beyonce’s go-to guy and U.S. creative director for L’Oréal Paris, gets what he calls “a bold, dramatic look” by layering multiple formulas.
+To get “a bold, dramatic look,” Sir John, Beyonce’s go-to guy and U.S. creative director for L’Oréal Paris, layers multiple formulas.
 “Apply a lengthening mascara, followed by a volumizing mascara,” he says.
 His how-to: “Wiggle the lengthening mascara into the roots of the top of your lashes like a toothbrush and then pull through.
 Then focus the volumizing mascara on just the outer lashes for a mesmeric effect.”
-His favorite go-to in the second category: L’Oréal Air Volume Mega Mascara.
+His go-to in the second category: L’Oréal Air Volume Mega Mascara.